voliva/safe-decimal/article.md

 Another common way of solving this is by using a really big amount of decimal places, coupled with some rounding to have less chance of having this error show up.

 This is used by many libraries such as BigDecimal, BigNumber, etc. and most of the time it works.
-However, it's still not guaranteed, most of this libraries surface the same recurring decimal issue if you invert a number twice.
+However, it's still not guaranteed, as most of these libraries surface the same recurring decimal issue if you invert a number twice.

 And sometimes you need to apply some custom rounding which can get wrong values (e.g. doing a Rounding.CEIL on a number that became 0.30000...00001 will give you 0.31)